yrc42/Winter2019_notes/psci/psci2.md

 - Military state – membership brings some privileges, minimum winning coalition is medium size, and thus there is a combination of both private and public goods provided to the coalition.
 - In one-party states, few benefits trickle down to most members (one party states have quite large winning coalitions) I.e china and the CCP.
 Thus, they are likelier to provide public goods, least feasible to provide private goods.
 There will be greater attention to good public policy.

-The time inconsistency problem

-- In making policy concessions, dictators face a time inconsistency problem
+## Why do dictators maintain democratic institutions?

+help a small ruling group deal with large masses
+1. legislature: make policy concession creditable
+2. multiple parties: screen week spot in opposition
+3. elections: signal strength

+## Why have legislature?

 - Now: In periods where the masses are strong, the dictator prefers to make policy concessions
 - Later: when masses are weak, dictator prefers not to concede.
-- Thus, it is in the dictator’s interest to concede now and renege later.
+- Thus,**it is in the dictator’s interest to concede now and renege later**.
 The masses will thus be skeptical of their changes
-- So how does the dictator credibly demonstrate their resolve to not renege on their concessions?
+- So how does the dictator credibly demonstrate their resolve to not renege on their concessions?- Odysseus: something to bind their hand
-- Solution to this is that the dictator binds their own hand with the legislature.
+- **The dictator invite the legislature to binds their own hand**
   - More policy concessions -> more binding is required.
-The one-party states thus have the most legislative bindings in order to ensure that they adhere to their promises
+  - Logic: larger winning coalition -> more concessions -> greater temptation to renege -> stronger legislature.
+The one-party states thus have the most legislative bindings in order to ensure that they adhere to their promises, since they are more dependent on public goods as offering vs private goods.
-- Logic: larger winning coalition -> more concessions -> greater temptation to renege -> stronger legislature
-- Thus, in monarchies, legislature is least likely to be permitted, military regime is in between – not very likely.
-One party rule – most likely to be permitted
+- Thus, **in monarchies(small wining coalition)- legislature is least likely to be permitted, military regime is in between – not very likely.
+One party rule – most likely to be permitted**

-Dictators face information problems
+## Why allow opposition parties?

 - The dictator does not know well what the public thinks of them
-- He wants to know what types of opposition types exist – opportunists and radicals.
+- He wants to know what types of opposition types exist – **opportunists and radicals.**
 - It is hard to differentiate these types – as everyone would claim that they are radicals.
-- What is the solution to this problem?
 - Similar to a car insurance company – they want to attract low risk drivers, but it is hard for them to glean information about the type of drivers.
-- The solution: offer them many options. ensure that it is too costly for different types of opposition members to mimic each other’s types.
-- Car example: (i.e high risk driver would not take the maximum deductible policy, low-risk driver will choose zero deductible policy as it has a high monthly payment)
+The solution: 1. **offer them many options** 2.  **ensure that it is too costly for different types of opposition members to mimic each other’s types**.  high risk driver would not take the maximum deductible policy, low-risk driver will choose zero deductible policy as it has a high monthly payment.
+- This is the theory of **screening**-identify the types of other side. (signaling: demonstrate your own type)
 - In the scenario of a dictatorship:
-- If opposition parties are all banned, silence is the only option for both radicals and opportunists.
-As a result, these two types are indistinguishable.
+  - If opposition parties are all banned, silence is the only option for both radicals and opportunists. **As a result, these two types are indistinguishable.**
-- If opposition parties are allowed, then the opposition can choose between silence and criticism.
-For the radicals, silence is too costly (they lose reputation).
-Criticism is too costly for opportunists (they lose bribes from regime).
-By allowing opposition, the dictator can easily separate the radicals and the opportunists.
+  - If opposition parties are allowed, then the opposition can choose between yes and no.
+    - **For the radicals, yes is too costly (they lose reputation).** - vote no
+    - **No is too costly for opportunists (they lose bribes from regime).** - vote yes
+    - By allowing opposition, the dictator can easily separate the radicals and the opportunists.

-- Thus, it is often the case that dictators allow opposition
-- This is the theory of screening in order to decide what type of opposition a person is.
-Outcome: choices truthfully reveal types.
-- How do dictators reveal information  to the population
+## why many dictatorships have competitive elections

-- Keep in mind that mass revolt can overthrow the dictator
+- **Mass** revolt can overthrow the dictator

-- Individual action has little to no effect
+- **Individual** action has little to no effect

-- Individuals will not oppose unless they know others will oppose
+- Individuals will not oppose unless **they know** others will oppose

-- Lack of mutal coordination prevents mass coordination
-- If dictators convey impressions of widespread support, no one will want to overthrow the regime, even if no one likes the regime.
+- If dictators convey impressions of widespread support, no one will want to overthrow the regime, even if there are more than enough of them to topple the regime.

-- How do dictators show popularity credibly?
+### How do dictators show popularity credibly?
-- They must take an action that is impossible for weak dictators (lemons) to mimic. i.e  the strong dictators will allow for competitive elections
+- **They must take an action that is impossible for weak dictators (lemons) to mimic. i.e  the strong dictators will allow for competitive elections**
-- This is a credible signal of their strength/popularity, as weak dictators cannot afford to hold competitive elections
+- This is a credible **signal** of their strength/popularity, as weak dictators cannot afford to hold competitive elections
 - That is why many dictatorships have competitive elections – strong dictators want to use elections/referendums to credibly signal popularity
+- Example: Putin & election.
+High approval.
+Myanmar: refuse to hold elections

-- How does a dictator signal to the public that they had a fair election – how do dictators avoid the impression of a fraudulent election.
+### How to avoid the impression of "fraudulent election"?
 - Many times, opposition parties do not find it rational to monitor elections honestly.
-- Radicals always declare the election fraudulent even in the government wins fairly
+  - **Radicals** always declare the election fraudulent even in the government wins fairly

-- For the opportunists, they will always claim that the election was clean even if the government wins fraudulently – they want to curry favour
+  - For the **opportunists**, they will always claim that the election was clean even if the government wins fraudulently – they want to curry favour

-- Even if fraud is visible, there is no clear perception of fraud
+  - Even if fraud is visible, there is disagreement amongst the opposition –Thus, dictators will use this split to their advantage,  avoid clear impression of fraud
-- There is disagreement amongst the opposition – opportunists still claim there is no fraud
-- Thus, dictators will use this split to their advantage.

 - Opposition division in election monitoring can also harm dictators:

   - Even if election is visibly clean, there is no clear perception of cleanness
   - Root cause: radicals will always claim that there is fraud.
+  - even a clean election win cannot gain clear impression of cleanness

-- Solution: the dictator signals to the public that they are fair – they allow independent electoral monitoring organizations.
+  - Solution: the dictator **signals** to the public that they are fair – they allow **independent electoral monitoring organizations**.
 Fraudulent dictators cannot afford to allow this scrutiny, but fair dictators can do so.

     - I.e in Canada, elections Canada is an independent third-party organization that oversees the elections on an impartial basis

 The politics of regime change –